martinmib/organic/README.md

 3. For the source select Branch: master
 4. After the webpage refreshes automaticaly you will se a ribbon on the top saying: "Your site is published at https://martinmib.github.io/organic/

-You can for fork the repository by following these steps:
+Forking the repository by following these steps:
 1. Go to the GitHub repository
 2. Click on Fork button in upper right hand corner

-You can clone the repository by following these steps:
+Cloning the repository by following these steps:
 1. Go to the GitHub repository
 2. Locate the Code button above the list of files and click it
 3. Select if you prefere to clone using HTTPS, SSH, or Github CLI and click the copy button to copy the URL to your clipboard